jordanb84/Raspberry-Pi-Group-Bot/README.md

 1. Snail/Emoji Races.
 We could have somebody build a command that people would pick emoji's or be assigned a snail to race.
 2. Betting.
 We could also merge the betting and snail races or make them link .
 3. Automatically giving roles based on invites.
-4.You can send only 1 message in #introduce-yourself
+4. You can send only 1 message in #introduce-yourself